Topics on this page:

 - In writing; AND

-- Acknowledged by the principal before a notary public; AND
+- Acknowledged by the principal in the physical or electronic presence of a notary public; AND

 Read the law: Md.
 Code, Estates & Trusts § 17-110

-A power of attorney that authorizes the agent to sell and grant property must be executed the same way as a deed and recorded and is subject to specific requirements.
+NOTE: A power of attorney that authorizes certain real estate transactions must be executed the same way as a deed and recorded and is subject to specific requirements.

 Read the law: Md.
 Code, Real Property § 4-107